Our Mistakes

 June 2007: Poorly constructed “causes” led to suboptimal grant allocation

-How we fell short: For our first year of research, we grouped charities into causes ("Saving lives," "Global poverty," etc.) based on the idea that charities within one cause could be decided on by rough but consistent metrics: for example, we had planned to decide Cause 1 (saving lives in Africa) largely on the basis of estimating the “cost per life saved” for each applicant.
-The extremely disparate nature of different charities' activities meant that there were major limits to this type of analysis (we had anticipated some limits, but we encountered more).
+How we fell short: For our first year of research, we grouped charities into causes (“Saving lives,” “Global poverty,” etc.) based on the idea that programs within one cause could be decided on by rough but consistent metrics: for example, we had planned to decide Cause 1 (saving lives in Africa) largely on the basis of estimating the “cost per life saved” for each applicant.
+The extremely disparate nature of different programs’ activities meant that there were major limits to this type of analysis (we had anticipated some limits, but we encountered more).

-Because of our commitment to make one grant per cause and our overly rigid and narrow definitions of "causes," we feel that we allocated our grant money suboptimally.
+Because of our commitment to make one grant per cause and our overly rigid and narrow definitions of “causes,” we feel that we allocated our grant money suboptimally.
 For example, all Board members agreed that we had high confidence in two of our Cause 1 (saving lives) applicants, but very low confidence in all of our Cause 2 (global poverty) applicants.
-Yet we had to give equal size grants to the top applicant in each cause (and give nothing to the 2nd-place applicant in Cause 1).
+Yet we had to give equal-sized grants to the top applicant in each cause (and give nothing to the second-place applicant in Cause 1).

 Smaller issues